 As I was packing away my beads and sequins, I remembered that I had scored a couple of neat dies along the way, that I thought would be fun to try with shaker cards.
 The star dies are Stampin' Up! but the other two are not.
 (I wish SU had dies like these....
 I am showing them here because I want you to see possibilities).

-Again, each was very easy to create with - running the foam strips around the perimeter, filling with beads or sequins and sticking on a backer.
+Again, each was very easy to create with - using pieces cut from our clear window acetate sheets, running the foam strips around the perimeter, filling with beads or sequins and sticking on a backer.
 I actually used small die cut leaves in the trees card, and I have seen other shaker cards that used all sorts of small cut paper bits - fish, hearts for Valentines, flowers and even butterflies.
-The sticky foam strips from the catalogue (item# 141825) really make these easy to do.
+The clear window acetate sheets (item# 142314) and sticky foam strips (item# 141825) from the catalogue really make these easy to do.
 I love the tactile action of shaking them, and the sound they make is very pleasing.
 Everyone who sees them is taken by the interactive-ness and immediately starts shaking them.